itsmeprinceyt/pickandwin/README.md

-# TO DO
-- add side openable bar to enter new names and then click on update

 # Pick And Drop

 Pick and Win helps you choose giveaway winners easily.
 Just add participant names, shuffle them, and pick a winner at random.
 It's perfect for content creators running giveaways and makes selecting a fair winner quick and simple.